-The Company's available-for-sales securities consist of an investment in a convertible debt instrument issued by a privately-held company and has been included in "Other current assets" within the Balance Sheets.
+The Company's available-for-sales securities consisted of an investment in a convertible debt instrument issued by a privately-held company and is included in "Other current assets" within the Balance Sheets.
+During the nine months ended October 29, 2017, the Company received cash to fully settle the convertible debt instrument.

-The Company currently has a \$21.0 million investment in a private entity, which includes \$5.0 million of restricted deposits that is accounted for at cost, and included in "Other assets" within the Balance Sheets.
+The Company currently has a \$25.0 million investment, which includes \$5.0 million of restricted deposits, in a private entity that is accounted for at cost and included in "Other assets" within the Balance Sheets.
 As part of its investment, the Company received a call option that allows the Company to purchase all of the outstanding equity of the entity.
 The call option, which was out-of-the-money at inception, is exercisable until June 30, 2018.